 During the first three months (trimester), insulin requirements generally fall, and this can be further accentuated by the nausea and sickness common in early pregnancy.
 Then, from the second trimester, insulin resistance will start to develop due to certain hormones.
 This will cause a significant increase in insulin requirements making it necessary to increase insulin doses until 30 to 34 weeks, at which time they typically stabilize until delivery.

-Immediately after delivery, insulin requirements will fall very sharply, usually returning to pre-pregnancy levels, or even lower in breastfeeding mothers.
+Immediately after delivery, insulin requirements will fall very sharply, usually returning to pre-pregnancy levels, or even lower if you are breastfeeding.

-So it’s extremely important to warn any pregnant woman with Type 1 diabetes that she must remember to drastically cut her insulin doses after delivery and return to the doses she was taking before becoming pregnant.
-What’s more, these “reference” doses should be communicated to the medical team responsible for her care after the birth, to prevent the occurrence of hypoglycemic episodes.
+So it’s extremely important to warn any pregnant person with Type 1 diabetes that they must remember to drastically cut their insulin doses after delivery and return to the doses they were taking before becoming pregnant.
+What’s more, these “reference” doses should be communicated to the medical team responsible for their care after the birth, to prevent the occurrence of hypoglycemic episodes.

-The risk of pre-eclampsia is also higher in women with T1D.
-This is a type of gestational hypertension (high blood pressure during pregnancy), along with fluid retention (edema) and the presence of protein in the urine, which can progress to a much more frightening, but thankfully rare, complication: eclampsia, the onset of seizures that are life-threatening to both the unborn child and the mother.
+The risk of pre-eclampsia is also higher in people with T1D.
+This is a type of gestational hypertension (high blood pressure during pregnancy), along with fluid retention (edema) and the presence of protein in the urine, which can progress to a much more frightening, but thankfully rare, complication: eclampsia, the onset of seizures that are life-threatening to both the unborn child and the parent.

 This fetal macrosomia can cause delivery problems, with a higher risk of Cesarean section or preterm delivery.
 The baby’s size can also lead to a need for manipulation during delivery, with the use of forceps or a ventouse to help the baby through the birth canal, exposing the baby to a risk of shoulder dystocia, where the baby’s shoulders get stuck, requiring special maneuvers to release them.